akson-ai/akson/README.md

 Akson is a comprehensive system designed to help developers rapidly create, test, and deploy agentic AI assistants.
 By combining a powerful API, a modern web interface, and a command-line tool, Akson streamlines the process of building and managing AI-driven agents.
 Our platform is modular, extensible, and developer-friendly, making it easy to customize assistants for your unique needs and iterate quickly on new ideas.

+## Our Vision

+Akson was born from a simple yet powerful idea: making AI assistants as easy to deploy as traditional web applications.
+Just like how Apache web server made it simple to serve PHP applications, Akson enables you to drop a Python file into the assistants folder and instantly have a working AI assistant accessible through our web interface.

+### Key Principles

+- **Simplicity First**: While some programming knowledge is helpful, Akson is designed to be accessible to anyone who can use a text editor and write basic Python code.
+Advanced features are available for those who need them, but the basic use case remains straightforward.

+- **Data Ownership**: We believe in complete data privacy and ownership.
+Unlike many AI platforms, Akson stores all conversations locally in JSON format, giving you full control over your data and the ability to export or process it as needed.

+- **Self-Hosted Freedom**: Modern personal computers are powerful enough to run AI assistants locally.
+Akson embraces this philosophy, allowing you to run everything on your own hardware without external dependencies.

+- **Rapid Prototyping**: Akson serves as an ideal platform for quick proof-of-concepts.
+Focus on implementing your agent's logic without worrying about frontend development or deployment infrastructure.

+- **Minimal Dependencies**: We maintain a lean codebase with minimal external dependencies.
+This makes the project easy to understand, fork, and customize for your specific needs.

 ## What You Can Do

 Once the services are running, you can: